dvera/riskreport/biomarker/mcv.md

 ## Mean Corpuscular Volume (MCV)

-"Measures the average size of red blood cells.
-Used to classify types of anemia and assess bone marrow function.
-Abnormal values can indicate vitamin B12/folate deficiency, iron deficiency, or chronic disease."
+"Mean Corpuscular Volume (MCV) is part of a complete blood count (CBC).
+A CBC is a common blood test measuring many parts of your blood, including red blood cells.
+An MCV blood test measures the average size of your red blood cells.
+Red blood cells carry oxygen from your lungs to every cell in your body.
+Your cells need oxygen to grow, reproduce, and stay healthy.
+If your red blood cells are too small or too large, it could be a sign of a blood disorder such as anemia, a lack of certain vitamins, or other medical conditions."

 <div style="display: flex; flex-direction: column; gap: 10px;">